 Creative Theatre Experience has offered unique opportunities to students in 1st grade through 12th grade since 1981.

-Creative Theatre Experience began as senior research project for Tracey Foster while she was a student at the University of Washington.
-Tracey designed CTE as a six-week project where the students would learn about acting as well as do activities that would help them grow as individuals.
+Creative Theatre Experience began in 1981 as a senior research project for Tracey Foster while she was a student at the University of Washington.
+Tracey designed CTE as a six-week project where the students would learn about acting as well as engage in activities that would help them grow as individuals.

 Sparkle Plenty arrives on the scene!